Gordon Hayward Player Props: Hornets vs. Mavericks

 Gordon Hayward Insights vs. the Mavericks

-- This season, Gordon Hayward has made 5.4 shots from the floor per game, which adds up to 8.5% of his team's total makes.
+- Hayward has taken 11.6 shots per game this season and made 5.5 per game, which account for 8.3% and 8.6%, respectively, of his team's total.

-- He's put up 3.3 threes per game, or 6.5% of his team's shots from beyond the arc this season.
+- He's made 1.0 threes per game, or 6.4% of his team's makes from beyond the arc this season.

-- Hayward's opponents, the Mavericks, have one of the slowest offensive tempos, ranking 26th, averaging 99.7 possessions per game, while his Hornets average 101.4 per game, which ranks 10th among NBA teams.
+- The Hornets rank 10th in possessions per game with 101.4.
+His opponents, the Mavericks, have one of the slowest tempos with 99.6 possessions per contest.

-- Giving up 113.4 points per game, the Mavericks are the 15th-ranked team in the league on defense.
+- The Mavericks are the 15th-best defensive squad in the NBA, conceding 113.5 points per game.

-- Giving up 44.1 rebounds per contest, the Mavericks are the 18th-ranked squad in the league.
+- On the boards, the Mavericks have allowed 44 rebounds per contest, which puts them 18th in the NBA.

-- Looking at 3-pointers, the Mavericks have allowed 11 makes per game, best in the league.
+- Giving up 11 made 3-pointers per game, the Mavericks are the best team in the league.

 Gordon Hayward vs. the Mavericks